To watch the full interview, click here.

 Ways to beat spring allergies:

-- Visit Total Access Urgent Care to see a physician
+- Visit Total Access Urgent Care to see a provider

 - Take antihistamines at least two hours before being exposed to known allergens